 As a therapist:

-- I believe that emotions heal when they are witnessed and validated
+- I believe that our emotions and experiences are healed when they are witnessed and validated.

-- I believe that change is possible when you allow yourself the space to do the work
+- I believe that change is possible when you allow yourself the permission and space to do the work.

 - I believe that therapy should address the person as a whole – their mind, body, and spirit.